AlexBoving/survival-analysis-lung-cancer/README.md

 ## Results

-The models are evaluated based on the concordance index (C-index) and integrated Brier score (IBS) to assess their predictive accuracy.
+The models are evaluated based on the concordance index (C-index).

 ## Acknowledgements